aya49/202105_sfu_setup_pythoncpp/writeup.md

 2. compile: you get a "compiler" (translator) to "compile" (translate) your program text file into a machine read-able binary file.
 3. execute: you let the computer execute the instructions in this binary.

-C++ and Python are two of the most popular programming languages invented.
+C++ and Python are two of the most popular **programming languages**.
 - **C++** is more difficult to write, but it is extremely efficient and powerful.
 Operating systems and lower-level software are primarily written in C++.
-- **Python** is much easier to write and is very popular, but it can be slower and less powerful.
-Python is used for high-level applications such as software developments, big data analysis, artificial intelligence, and machine learning.
+- **Python** is much easier to write and is very popular, but it gives you less control.
+Python is used for high-level applications such as software development, data analysis, and artificial intelligence.

 What makes programming so simple today is that people have already written many ready-to-use program codes.
 These codes are bundled into easy-to-use "functions" and groups of related functions are bundled into "packages" that we can just download and use.

 Sometimes, these packages are coupled with easy to use GUI (graphical user interface) such that users don't even need to understand or use the associated programming language to run the code in the package; instead, complicated commands are coupled with visual buttons that users can click to use --- yep, that's basically what software is.

-# Text editors and IDEs (integrated development environment)
+# Text editors and IDEs

 Let's start with getting some tools to complete step 1: writing a human-readable program.

 Your program code is essentially a text file, so you can edit it in any text editor.
-However, there are some text editors made specifically for coding!

-There are two types of software you can use to edit your program code along with some free software you can try out:
+There are two types of text editing software you can use to write your program:
-- text editors: light-weight text editors that may have a few additional functionalities such as syntax (grammar) highlighting.
+- **text editors** are light-weight text editors that may have a few additional functionalities such as syntax (grammar) highlighting.
   - [Sublime text](https://www.sublimetext.com/) and [Notepad++](https://notepad-plus-plus.org/) are extremely light-weight and fast text editors.
   - [Vim](https://www.vim.org/) is probably the most advanced text editor and most un-user-friendly text editor on the list.
 It has a steep learning curve, but when you get used to it, you will be able to edit code right out of a terminal (which will get useful if you are working out of a computer without a screen)!
   - [Visual studio code](https://code.visualstudio.com/) and [Atom](https://atom.io/) are powerful and extendable text editors that, depending on how many extensions you install, can be comparable to an IDE.
 In exchange, they can be resource-intensive.
-- IDEs  (integrated development environment): these are heavy-weight text editors plus all the other tools you will need during the programming process.
-These tools are usually program language-specific.
+- **IDEs** (integrated development environment) are heavy-weight text editors plus all the other tools you will need during the programming process.
+These tools are usually language-specific.
   - [Visual Studio](https://visualstudio.microsoft.com/) and [Eclipse](http://www.eclipse.org/) are general purpose IDEs with an in-built terminal and options for extensions for when you want additional functionality.
   - [Code::blocks](http://www.codeblocks.org/) is an old-school easy to use IDEs for C++.
   - [PyCharm](https://www.jetbrains.com/pycharm/) and [Spyder](https://github.com/spyder-ide/spyder) are popular Python IDEs used for general-purpose coding and data science respecitvely.